 2 hours.
-Offered summer.
-Format: classroom centered.
 This course focuses on a critical examination of children's literature as literature, considers curriculum development based on children's literature, and on a further development of a broad understanding of literacy learning issues.

 EDFL 534 Issues and Application of Literacy Instruction